abrhamdebela/snorkel-tb-tasks-web-traffic-am/annotated_tasks/vim-golf/README.md

 ### docker-compose.yaml

-This file will need to be changed if you have an additional service you want to deploy in the agent's environment.
+This file will only need to be changed if you have an additional service you want to deploy in the agent's environment.
 For example, if you want to deploy a minio container in the same environment, you can do that via this file.
+Otherwise, do not change this file.

 ### Dockerfile